AJVancattenburch/my_portfolio/README.md

         git add .
         git commit -m "added docs"
         ```
-    - ⚠️ **Important:** If you intend to use the `subtree` method to deploy your portfolio, you will need to push your changes to your repository using the following command:
+    - ⚠️ **Important:** If you intend to use the method that uses `git subtree` to deploy your portfolio, you will need to push your changes to your repository using the following command:
         ```bash
         git subtree push --prefix docs origin gh-pages
         ```